Research and Recognition

-The scholarship produced from our staff takes on the form of articles, conference presentations, HIPs showcases, and grant proposals, and it involves undergraduates, graduate students, faculty, and staff.
+The scholarship produced from our staff takes on the form of articles, conference presentations, Hight Impact Practices (HIPs) showcases, and grant proposals, and it involves undergraduates, graduate students, faculty, and staff.

 Below is a list of selected scholarship from the past several years that includes publications, edited work, presentations, grants awarded, and certifications.
 Most of the listed research focuses on writing center theory and practice; however, some scholarship listed is not directly related to writing center practice, but nonetheless shows the diverse research interests of our staff.

 College Reading & Learning Association